Piyay/pdsnd_github/README.md

 Explore US Bike Share Data

 ## Description
 This python code allows users to see statistics of bikesharing data of three cities in the US.
-The user can filter datasets by city / month / day.
+Datasets can get filtered by city / month / day.

 ## Files used
 * bikeshare_project_piakischkel.py